satra/NiPyPe-Paper/nipype_paper.rst

-Increased diversity of neuroimaging data processing software has made systematic comparison of performance and accuracy of underlying algorithms essential.
-However, a platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context, does not exist.
-For example, traditional approaches applied to adult neuroimaging data may not be suitable for processing developmental data from children imaged with custom coils.
+Increased diversity of neuroimaging data processing software has made systematic comparison of performance and accuracy of underlying algorithms essential (for examples, see Klein et al., 2009; 2010).
+However, a platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context (e.g., Churchill et al., 2011), does not exist.
+Furthermore, in this context of changing hardware and software, traditional approaches may not be suitable in all contexts for processing developmental data from children imaged with custom coils.

-(e.g., Klein et al., 2009; 2010)

-Another way of evaluating software is to investigate the optimal combination of preprocessing steps.
-Recently relation between motion correction and regression has been researched coming with a method of finding optimal per subject preprocessing pipeline (Churchill et al., 2011).

 NiPyPe can make such investigations easier (as demonstrated via the smoothing example above), resulting in more efficient data analysis.